Sponsored Jobs

 Type systems really, truely, honestly have nothing to do with it.

-Samuel A. Falvo II said...
+Blogger Samuel A. Falvo II said...

 Oops, I should point out that excessive brevity is also a killer, too.
 Were it not, APL, and perhaps its successor J, would have conquered the world.
 Clearly, this also has not happened.

-Tracy R Reed said...
+Blogger Tracy Reed said...

 Isn't it true in general that the average programmer doesn't comment enough?
 It seems rare to me that I see such a ridiculous narrative in the comments and more often see just pages and pages of code with no comments, no factoring, etc. It seems that is the more common n00b